rekola/nanoclj/README.md

 ## Building

-C11 support is required for building nanoclj, and currently it has only been tested with gcc.
-At the moment, it's unlikely that nanoclj would work on a 32 bit system.
+C11 support is required for building nanoclj, and it has been tested with both gcc and clang.
+Both 32-bit and 64-bit systems are supported.

 ### Ubuntu